 Programmatic RTB follows similar principals to Google’s AdWords Display Network where advertisers have the ability to bid on what sites banner ads appear when a series of targeting requirements are satisfied (i.e. interests, viewing device etc.).
 Advertisers have the ability to fight for a publisher’s space on a user by user basis and generally speaking, the highest bidder wins.

-Programmatic Direct – is a real winner and gets the Dan thumbs Up!
+Programmatic Direct – is a real winner!
 Often referred to as automated guarantee, programmatic guarantee or programmatic premium (don’t be alarmed, these are all the same thing), programmatic direct allows an advertiser to research the best publisher and advertise on their website for an agreed upon price for a duration of time.
 This removes the process of sending a request to discover pricing/availability, transacting deals via paper trails and uploading the final advertisement.
 Bypassing these steps and allows for a more seamless and transparent delivery of ads.

 Programmatic vs. AdWords